lulumengyi/lulumengyi.github.io/index.md

 ## About Me

 Hello, my name is Mengyi Lu.
-I got my master's degree from <a href="https://www.blcu.edu/" target="_blank"> Beijing Language and Culture University</a> in 2020, focusing on natural language processing.
+I obtained my master's degree from <a href="https://www.blcu.edu/" target="_blank"> Beijing Language and Culture University</a> in 2020, with a focus on natural language processing.
 I worked under the mentorship of Prof.<a href="https://liupengyuan.github.io/" target="_blank"> Liu Pengyuan</a>.
 My research involves **relation extraction**, **question-answering systems**, and **semantic analysis**.

-From 2021 to 2023, I worked as an algorithm engineer in the <a href="https://www.soundai.com/" target="_blank"> Weibo Advertising Recommendation Group</a>, responsible for **ad ranking model optimization**, **user behavior analysis and mining**, and **text content analysis**.
+From 2021 to 2023, I worked as an algorithm engineer in the <a href="https://www.soundai.com/" target="_blank"> Weibo Advertising Recommendation Group</a>.
+My responsibilities included **ad ranking model optimization**, **user behavior research**, and **text content analysis**.

-From 2020 to 2021, I worked as a natural language processing algorithm engineer at <a href="https://www.soundai.com/" target="_blank"> SoundAI Technology Company</a>.
-I was mainly responsible for **the intelligent dialogue system** and **music recommendation service** in the smart speaker project.
+From 2020 to 2021, I was employed at <a href="https://www.soundai.com/" target="_blank"> SoundAI Technology Company</a>, as an algorithm engineer for natural language processing.
+I was primarily in charge of **the intelligent dialogue system** and **music recommendation service** for chatbot.

-From 2020 to 2018, I worked as a natural language processing algorithm engineer at <a href="https://www.jd.com/" target="_blank"> JD.com, Inc.</a>.
-I was mainly responsible for **constructing question-answering (QA) system** used in the customer service domain and embedding pre-training for **user-behavior network**
+From 2018 to 2020, I worked as a natural language processing algorithm engineer at <a href="https://www.jd.com/" target="_blank"> JD.com, Inc.</a> I was mainly responsible for **constructing question-answering (QA) system** used in the customer service domain and embedding pre-training for **user-behavior network**